-In any of the following circumstances, the FSC may reject a filing for issuance of bonus shares or capital reduction by a public company:
+In any of the following circumstances, the FSC may reject a filing for issuance of new shares as stock dividends or capital reduction by a public company:

 - The attesting CPA issues an adverse opinion or disclaimer of opinion in the audit report.